-Not only West Blackdown homes but also up to 31 homes in Brentor village centre will definitely be getting access to a new fibre broadband network being built by Openreach.
-West Blackdown should be connected by 23 July (a month later than originally quoted), and BT announced on 10th March 2021 that enough residents had signed up for the government-funded Universal Service Obligation scheme for the north side of the village centre to also be connected.
+Not only West Blackdown homes but also up to 31 homes in Brentor village centre will definitely be getting access at no cost to the new fibre broadband network being built by Openreach.
+West Blackdown should be connected by the end of August (over a month later than originally quoted), and BT announced on 10th March 2021 that enough residents had signed up for the government-funded Universal Service Obligation scheme for the north side of the village centre to also be connected.

 BT says…… “The funding for this project has been achieved and the BT USO help desk have submitted your Network build request to Openreach.
 If you are part of this network build, you’ll receive an email shortly from BT confirming the build is underway.”

 Barden Network Engineering Ltd have been sub-contracted to Openreach to install the network.
 Tree trimming in advance of the installation started in West Blackdown on 9th April, but stopped short of the village centre, at Station View.
-The fibre installation underground across Gibbett Hill is almost complete but work to connect the centre of the village will apparently not be carried out at the same time as West Blackdown’s installation.
-Some village centre residents have received text messages from BT advising them that they will have fibre broadband by June, but this has not been confirmed.
+The fibre installation underground across Gibbett Hill is complete but work to connect the centre of the village is not being carried out at the same time as West Blackdown’s installation.
+Some village centre residents received text messages from BT advising them that they would have fibre broadband by June, but this has clearly not been achieved.

 Homes in the parts of Brentor being connected will benefit from the latest high speed ‘fibre to the premises’ (FTTP) technology that can offer internet speeds of up to 900mbps.